pulumi/docs/content/blog/eks-v3-release/index.md

 1. **Support for Amazon Linux 2023 (AL2023) and Bottlerocket Operating Systems**: Enhanced operating system options for node groups, allowing you to choose the OS that best fits your workloads and compliance needs.
 This addresses the upcoming deprecation of Amazon Linux 2 (AL2).

-2. **Access Entries for IAM Integration**: Allows replacing the deprecated `aws-auth` ConfigMap with Access Entries for managing Kubernetes authentication.
+2. **Access Entries for IAM Integration**: Enables replacement of the deprecated aws-auth ConfigMap with Access Entries for managing Kubernetes authentication.

 3. **EKS Managed Addons**: Simplified management of `vpc-cni`, `coredns`, and `kube-proxy` as EKS managed addons.